GMOD/Apollo3/packages/apollo-cli/README.md

       --profile=<value>      [default: default] Use credentials from this profile

 DESCRIPTION
-  Get features in a genomic window
+  Get features in assembly, reference sequence or genomic window

 EXAMPLES
   Get all features in myAssembly: